mmondics/podman-intro/README.md

 **Containerfiles** are text files that are used to build new container images.
 They are an extremely flexible, reusable, and extensible way to make changes to existing "parent" container images such as a simple Linux distribution, or in the case of this tutorial, a base nginx server.
 Containerfiles allow their users to pull the existing parent image, make any changes necessary, and build a new customized "child" image.

-If you're familiar with Docker, you can think of a *Containerfile* as analagous to a *Dockerfile*.
+If you're familiar with Docker, you can think of a *Containerfile* as analogous to a *Dockerfile*.
 They have identical structure and use. *Containerfile* is simply the nomenclature used by OCI-compliant containerization tools including Podman.

 9. Open the `Containerfile` with your favorite editor (`vi`, `nano`, VSCode, TextEdit, etc.)